NIHR Clinical Lecturer

 Cooper-Knock J, Bury J, Ferraiuolo L, Goodall E, Shaw PJ, Kirby J. Insights Arising from Gene Expression Profiling in Amyotrophic Lateral Sclerosis.
 Amyotrophic Lateral Sclerosis, ISBN 979-953-307-199-1 InTech 2011

-Peer review of grant applications for funding bodies including ALS Society of Canada and the Garfield Weston Foundation.
+Peer review of grant applications for funding bodies including ALS Society of Canada, the Garfield Weston Foundation and the MNDA (UK).

-Peer review of submitted articles for journals including the Journal of Neurology, Neurosurgery and Psychiatry and the European Journal of Neurology.
+Peer review of submitted articles for journals including Acta Neuropathologica, Journal of Neurology, Neurosurgery and Psychiatry and the European Journal of Neurology.

-I studied medicine at the University of Oxford where I obtained a 1st Class Honours degree in Physiological Sciences and my degree in Clinical Medicine; I graduated in 2006.
-During my degree I completed a research project under the supervision of Professor Kevin Talbot investigating clinical subtypes of MND.
+Johnathan Cooper-Knock studied medicine at the University of Oxford where he obtained a 1st Class Honours degree in Physiological Sciences and completed a degree in Clinical Medicine graduating in 2006.
+During his undergraduate studies Johnathan completed a research project under the supervision of Professor Kevin Talbot investigating clinical subtypes of MND.

 2012 European Network for Cure of ALS (ENCALS) Research Presentation Prize